You are going to love the crochet Christmas ball pattern, because itโs such a nice addition to your Christmas tree.

 To crochet this Christmas ball you are going to need some dk weight yarn.

-The sample is made in cotton yarn, but you can also swap for other yarns you have leftover from other projects.
+The sample is made in cotton yarn, but you can also swap for other yarns you have leftover in your yarn stash from other projects.

-There are so many fun ways to crochet Christmas decorations, and this crocheted Christmas bauble is a great example.
+There are so many fun ways to crochet Christmas decorations, and this crocheted Christmas bauble is a great project.

 You can find all kinds of crochet Christmas ornament patterns, like reindeer, Santa Claus, snowman, Rudolph and crocheted angles.